JCOMAIA/gate-repl/readme.md

   resolution*, not translation error — fixed by surfacing the interpretation (ambiguity flagged 1/1, precise cases unharmed 0/7 false-flag).
 - The model-written parser survives noisy/prose context (8/8).
+- **Predicate-defined requirements** (no enumerable set) extend the gate: coverage needs a *deletion-proof invariant* (count or contiguity; sorting is an illusion), the invariant choice can be delegated to the LLM and validated in two gates (5/5), and a third verdict UNDECIDABLE handles predicates not evaluable from the data.
+See §10.
+- The system errs **only toward refusal**, never toward false-certification — verified leak-proof across all declared claims (§10.4).
 - Net effect: shrink the LLM to intent→structure translation, push all checkable work onto the CPU — cheaper, faster, model-independent, and more reliable.

 **Does not establish (open work):**
 - Real statistical power (temp=0 makes runs near-deterministic; vary phrasing / seeds for true n).
-The clean separations (0/15 twice, 8/8, double dissociation) are robust; a 1-of-5 wobble is not.
+The clean separations (0/15 twice, 8/8, 5/5, double dissociation) are robust; a 1-of-5 wobble is not.
-- **Non-enumerable required sets.** The whole approach assumes the requirement can be declared as an explicit set.
-Predicate-defined requirements ("all sales > 5000", "every flagged customer") have no a-priori enumerable set to diff against.
-  This is the next research frontier, not a hardening gap — see §10.
+- The precise boundary of fundamentally-undecidable predicates, and the small `claim_total`-validation hardening that recovers the one over-abstain (§10.5).
 - Untrusted input (the REPL is bare `exec()`), and domains where there is no closed-form fallback to recover a missing value.